udaan-iitt/editions/2024_Summer/philosophical-diving-with-professor-daniel-raveh.md

 category: Campus News
 date: 2024-07-17T18:16:59.764Z
-desc: We present you with an exciting and in-depth interview of Professor Daniel Raveh - Professor of Philosophy and Comparative Philosophy at Tel Aviv University.
+desc: We present you with an exciting and in-depth interview of Professor Daniel Raveh - Professor of Indian and Comparative Philosophy at Tel Aviv University.
   From his Sanskrit-to-Hebrew translations to his reason for his interest in Indian philosophy, keep reading to find out more!
 thumbnail: images/dr1.jpeg
 authors: Sneha M S, Mathew KJ, Dharmesh S
 starred: false